-Even if you haven’t told your spouse that you wish to separate, there can still be a separation.
+It is always best to clearly communicate to your partner/spouse that you wish to separate.
+However, even if you haven’t told your spouse that you wish to separate, there can still be a separation.
 In some marriages, this may be obvious if one spouse moves out of the marital home.
 In others, it may not be as clear-cut; for example, one party spends time away, travelling for work.

 It becomes a case of actions speaking louder than words.
 You need to make it clear that you’re separating.
 For example, moving out, or taking over responsibility for some (or all) of the expenses.

 What does it mean to separate under one roof?